ResearchObject/ro-crate/docs/1.1-DRAFT/terminology.md

 _URI_: A _Uniform Resource Identifier_ as defined in [RFC 3986], for example `http://example.com/path/file.html` - commonly known as _URL_.
 In this document the term _URI_ includes _IRI_, which also permit international Unicode characters.

-_URI Path_: The relative _path_ element of an _URI_ as defined in [RFC3986 section 3.3](https://tools.ietf.org/html/rfc3986#section-3.3), e.g. `path/file.html`
+_URI Path_: The relative _path_ element of an _URI_ as defined in [RFC3986 section 3.3], e.g. `path/file.html`

-_RO-Crate JSON-LD Context_: A JSON-LD [context](https://www.w3.org/TR/json-ld/#the-context) that provides Linked Data mapping for RO-Crate metadata to vocabularies like [schema.org].
+_RO-Crate JSON-LD Context_: A JSON-LD [context][JSON-LD context] that provides Linked Data mapping for RO-Crate metadata to vocabularies like [schema.org].

-_RO-Crate JSON-LD_: JSON-LD structure using the _RO-Crate JSON-LD Context_ and containing RO-Crate metadata, written as if [flattened](http://www.w3.org/TR/2014/REC-json-ld-20140116/#flattened-document-form) and then [compacted](http://www.w3.org/TR/2014/REC-json-ld-20140116/#compacted-document-form) according to the rules in JSON-LD 1.0.
+_RO-Crate JSON-LD_: JSON-LD structure using the _RO-Crate JSON-LD Context_ and containing RO-Crate metadata, written as if [flattened]  and then [compacted] according to the rules in JSON-LD 1.0.
 The _RO-Crate JSON-LD_ for an _RO-Crate_ is stored in the _RO-Crate Metadata File_.

 ## Linked Data conventions